Zeigren/NORwegianTeensy/README.md

 The NORwegian Teensy family of circuit boards utilize a Teensy++ 2.0 in conjuction with the NORway and NANDway software devolped by judges. https://github.com/hjudges/NORway

 Currentlly the only model that has been produced is the NORwegian Teensy Socket Edition.
 It has two ZIF sockets, one for TSOP 48 NANDs and one for TSOP 56 NORs.
-Requires a 3.3v power supply.
+Requires a 3.3v DC power supply.

 In the works are the NORwegian Teensy Ultimate Edition and the NORwegian Teensy Clip Edition.